List of American Girl characters: Lea Clark

 Lea Clark is the fourteenth Girl Of The Year, released in 2016.
 She's partially Latina with her being 1/8th Brazilian.
 Debuting in an episode of Good Morning America, Lea is a budding photographer from St. Louis, Missouri, and is described by American Girl as an animal lover who "discovers a world of possibilities" upon visiting Brazil, culminating in a visit to her brother in the Amazon rainforest.

 Coinciding with her release is a film entitled Lea to the Rescue starring Maggie Elizabeth Jones as the title character, along with coordinating items such as books penned by Lisa Yee entitled Lea Dives In, Lea Leads the Way and Lea and Camila, and a mobile game for iOS.
 American Girl has also launched an advocacy campaign with the World Wildlife Fund called "Wild at Art", urging young girls to contribute to the fund through their artistic abilities.

 Her face mold is the Josefina mold.

 Gabriela McBride

 Gabriela McBride is the fifteenth Girl of the Year, released in 2017.
-She made her debut on Good Morning America, Gabriela is an aspiring poet from Philadelphia, Pennsylvania to express her feelings to help her overcome stuttering.
+Gabriela is an aspiring poet from Philadelphia, Pennsylvania, to express her feelings to help her overcome stuttering.
 Gabriela loves to dance at the community center after school.
 She is the first African American Girl of the Year.
 Gabriela uses the Sonali face mold.